 The modern meeting happens over video

-It's official: group video conferencing saves time and money.
+It's official: group video conferencing for business saves time and money.
 It helps employees connect with one another more honestly and authentically, and facilitates more engaging conversations.
 Ultimately, it helps teams achieve their business goals more quickly and more easily, at a significantly lower cost.

 Sure, there's no alternative to in-person communication.
 But until quantum teleportation enables high-speed face-to-face communication between coworkers all across the globe, we'll have to settle for video conferencing.